sonic-net/SONiC/doc/port-add-del-dynamically/dynamic_port_add_del_hld.md

+The Problem:
+-   when a port is added - the lldpcli execution can failed since the host interface is not yet up. oper_state on on APP DB is up but host interface is not up yet.
+-   when lldp is removed immediatly after add the lldpcli command wasn't executed yet, the command is still on pending_cmds, there is treatment to remove a     port, on lldpmgrd, the command for this port will stay forever on the pending_cmds end each 10 seconds (timeout value) the command will be executed and failed since the host interface is no longer exist.

 Suggested change:
--   We will use the state DB to trigger the lldpmgr to add a port<br />
+-   Before executing lldpcli command we will check if host interface is up by checking the port status on state db<br />
--   When the state db entry is added we know for sure that host interface was created properly and the lldpcli command will be executed properly. <br />
+-   When receiving del event from App db we will remove the command (if exist) from pending_cmds <br />
-when host interface is not ready yet the lldpcli will be failed.<br />
+-   in the current implementation we receive events on port create/update from config db and app db and later read from config db again - this implementation is unnecessary and can be problematic in several cases.
 -   The lldpcli is a tool that we can use in order to add ports to lldp.<br />

  ![add port - LLDP- suggested change](images/lldp_after.png)